facelessuser/wcmatch/docs/src/markdown/glob.md

 On Windows, `FORCECASE` will also force paths to be treated like Linux/Unix paths in [`globmatch`](#globglobmatch) and [`globfilter`](#globfilter), but only when [`REALPATH`](#globrealpath) is not enabled. `iglob`, `glob`, and cases when `REALPATH` is enabled must normalize paths and use Windows logic as these operations are performed on the current file system of the host machine.
 File system operations should not enable `FORCECASE` on Windows as it provides no meaningful results.
 But, if you wish to evaluate Linux/Unix paths on a Windows machine, without touching the file system, then `FORCECASE` might be useful.

-Moving forward, it is recommended to use [`FORCEUNIX`](#globforceunix) if the desire is to force Linux/Unix style logic.
-It is possible that in the future, Windows may simply ignore this flag.
+It is recommended to use [`FORCEUNIX`](#globforceunix) if the desire is to force Linux/Unix style logic.
+It is more intuitive when reading the code.
+Currently, Windows is the only system that is treated case insensitively by default.

 #### `glob.IGNORECASE, glob.I` {: #globignorecase}